-Zoom in, click on the map's pins and browse the diverse range of events happening all around Europe to celebrate the significance of restorative justice.
-In this special year most of these happen in the online space, so you have a good chance to attend an event happening on any of these locations - even from the other side of the Globe!
+Zoom in, click on the map's pins and browse the diverse range of events that happened all around Europe to celebrate the significance of restorative justice.
+In that special year most of the events happened in the online space, so you could have a good chance to attend an event happening on any of these locations - even from the other side of the Globe!

 The international Restorative Justice Week provides a unique opportunity every year to focus public attention on restorative justice, to the benefits it can create for the society, and to bring together communities globally and locally that are committed to address injustices and harm in a humane way.